 - Mood swings

 Low levels of dopamine can lead to conditions such as:

-- Parkinson’s disease, which is a disorder of the central nervous system that affects movements and causes tremors, muscle stiffness, and trouble walking due to lack of balance and coordination.
+- Parkinson’s disease is a disorder of the central nervous system that affects movements and causes tremors, muscle stiffness, and trouble walking due to a lack of balance and coordination.

-- Dopamine transporter deficiency syndrome, also known as infantile parkinsonism-dystonia, which causes movement abnormalities.
+- Dopamine transporter deficiency syndrome, also known as infantile parkinsonism-dystonia, causes movement abnormalities.

 An Update on the Role of Serotonin and its Interplay with Dopamine for Reward: https://www.frontiersin.org/articles/10.3389/fnhum.2017.00484/full

 Serotonin vs. Dopamine: What Are the Differences?: https://www.simplypsychology.org/serotonin-vs-dopamine.html

 Top Difference Between Serotonin and Dopamine Related Articles

 Does Blue Light Help Your Mood?Blue light has a short wavelength and a high amount of energy.
 Adequate exposure to the natural blue light is known to lift your mood, attention and reaction times during the day.